On correlation functions in the coordinate and the algebraic Bethe ansatz: Introduction

-A natural place to apply this approach is the integrable system underlying the AdS/CFT correspondence.
-As in other systems, integrability in the AdS/CFT correspondence has lead to a very precise knowledge of the spectrum of local gauge invariant operators and to the derivation of an explicit form of the scattering matrix (see for instance~\cite{Beisertreview}).
-However, as there is not yet an equivalent understanding of generic correlation functions, the method developed in \cite{KMT} could probably be employed to shed some light on the spectrum of correlation functions in the correspondence.
-The algebraic Bethe ansatz and the solution to the inverse scattering problem were first used in \cite{RV} to evaluate three-point functions of scalar operators in ${\cal N}=4$ supersymmetric Yang-Mills as inner products of Bethe states, constructed out of the elements of the monodromy matrix.
-The structure constants of the theory could then expressed in terms of some elegant determinant expressions in \cite{Escobedo}-\cite{BK}.
+The Heisenberg spin chain, originally a toy model of magnetism, is the prototypical example of a quantum integrable system.
+In recent years, it has played a mayor role in unravelling the integrable structure underlying the AdS/CFT correspondence.
+Thanks to that, today we have a very precise knowledge of the spectrum of local gauge invariant operators ${\cal N}=4$ supersymmetric Yang-Mills.
+In addition, this lead to some non-trivial tests of AdS/CFT (see for instance~\cite{Beisertreview}).
+In addition, using conformal symmetry, these results are enough to completely fix the two-point function of these operators.
+However, the problem of determining higher-point correlation function is still not completely solved.
+In recent years, several non-perturbative methods have emerged, such as the bootstrap program~\cite{bootstrap1,bootstrap2} of the hexagon form factor~\cite{hexagon1,hexagon2,hexagon3}.
+A less refined method to obtain information about higher-point function would be to understanding generic correlation functions on the associated spin chain and use them as building blocks.
+The algebraic Bethe ansatz and the solution to the inverse scattering problem were used in~\cite{RV} to evaluate three-point functions of scalar operators in ${\cal N}=4$ supersymmetric Yang-Mills as inner products of Bethe states, constructed out of the elements of the monodromy matrix.
+As a result, the structure constants of the theory at weak coupling can be written in terms of some elegant determinant expressions in~\cite{Escobedo}-\cite{BK}.